denisRajlic/denisRajlic/README.md

 #### I am a Computer Science student from Slovenia.
 I love building web applications using popular front-end framerworks such as React and Vue.js, as well as working on the backend mostly with Express (Node.js) and MongoDB.
 I also like to learn new skills to improve my programming knowledge overall.

+### Skills and experience
+:atom: React
-Skills: React / JS / HTML / CSS / Express
+:computer: JS / HTML / CSS / Express

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=denisRajlic&show_icons=true&theme=onedark)